Don’t hesitate to call Attorney Poriss at 860-233-0336 with any questions not answered here.

 Q. I want to check my credit report but I’m afraid it will hurt my score.

 A. That is a myth!
 Consumers may check their own credit reports and scores without hurting their credit scores.
 It is when third parties check your credit — especially stores that offer their own credit cards — that will cause a reduction in your credit score.
 The more applications for credit cards you make, the more times a third party sees your credit and your score will go down.
 But you may– and should!– check your own credit to maintain good credit health.
-Go to my Consumer Resources page for a link to get your credit reports and scores for free.
+Go here to get your free annual credit reports.

 Q. Do I get a free credit report?